robertknight/rten/README.md

     uses operators or attributes that are not supported.
 Please file an issue that includes a link to the ONNX model you want to run.

- 4. In your JavaScript code, fetch the WebAssembly binary and initialize Wasnn.
+ 4. In your JavaScript code, fetch the WebAssembly binary and initialize Wasnn using the `init` function.
  5. Fetch the prepared Wasnn model and use it to an instantiate the `Model` class from this library.
  6. Each time you want to run the model, prepare one or more `Float32Array`s containing input data in the format expected by the model, and call `Model.run`.
 This will return a `TensorList` that provides access to the shapes and data of the outputs.

+After building the library, API documentation for the `Model` and `TensorList` classes is available in `dist/wasnn.d.ts`.

 ## Preparing ONNX models